TinosNitso/mpv-scripts/README.md

 `script=/sdcard/Android/media/is.xyz.mpv/`

-Then copy scripts in to that exact folder, in internal main storage.
-However leave out autocomplex.lua (lags on smartphone).  `sdcard` is internal, unlike `SD card`.
+Then copy the scripts in to that exact folder, in internal main storage.
+However leave out autocomplex.lua (it lags on smartphone).  `sdcard` is internal, unlike `SD card`.
 Then use mpv file-picker to open an MP4 to give mpv media read-permission.
 In Android-11 media-apps can't normally run scripts from outside a media folder.  aspeed.lua struggles primarily because Android apps are singletons who can't spawn subprocesses.
 I use [cx-file-explorer](https://cxfileexplorerapk.net) as explorer, 920 for text-editing, & chromium for browsing.
-[SNAPDROP.NET](https://SNAPDROP.NET) for lua transfer to smartphone.
+[SNAPDROP.NET](https://SNAPDROP.NET) for script transfer to smartphone.

 ## Standalone mpv (`mpv.conf`)
 It's also possible to double-click on `mpv.exe` or `mpv.app` & then drag & drop files & URLs directly on mpv, with all scripts fully active!
 This requires editing `mpv.conf`, like with Android.
+For Windows + SMPlayer create New Text Document `smplayer-portable\mpv\mpv\mpv.conf`.
+Then with Notepad enter the 1 line

+`script=../`

+& save.
+Then double-click `smplayer-portable\mpv\mpv.exe` & drag/drop files/URLs.
+Simpler than terminal commands!

 In Linux edit `~/.config/mpv/mpv.conf` & then right-click on an MP4 & open-with-mpv.
 In MacOS go mpv→Preferences... & use only 1 line:

 `script=~/Desktop/mpv-scripts/`

-In Windows + SMPlayer: Create New Text Document `smplayer-portable\mpv\mpv\mpv.conf` with Notepad, containing only the 1 line `script=../`.
-Then double-click `smplayer-portable\mpv\mpv.exe` & drag/drop files/URLs.
-Simpler than terminal commands!

 ## App Versions

-mpv versions 0.38.0, 0.37.0, 0.36.0, 0.35.1 & 0.34.0 supported. v0.37+ preferred. mpv.exe can be [replaced](https://sourceforge.net/projects/mpv-player-windows/files/release/), within smplayer-portable.
-New MacOS builds are [here](https://laboratory.stolendata.net/~djinn/mpv_osx/), & Android is [here](https://github.com/mpv-android/mpv-android/releases).
+mpv versions 0.38.0, 0.37.0, 0.36.0, 0.35.1 & 0.34.0 supported. v0.37+ preferred. mpv.exe can be [replaced](https://sourceforge.net/projects/mpv-player-windows/files/release/), within `smplayer-portable/mpv`.
+New MacOS builds are [here](https://laboratory.stolendata.net/~djinn/mpv_osx/), & Android builds are [here](https://github.com/mpv-android/mpv-android/releases).

 SMPlayer-24.5.0 supported.
 Releases tested include .7z .exe .app .AppImage .flatpak & .snap.